damajoyi1/Hello-world/README.md

-# Hello-world
+ # Hello-world  Hello, I am Damian.
+This is my journey in field of Data Science and Machine Learning.
  From zero to hero!